LATEST TRAVEL NEWS AND UPDATES

 Always include the reservation booking number on all correspondence.

-An Emotional Support Dog or Psychiatric Support Dog may be carried in the cabin provided the following conditions are met:
+An Emotional Support Dog or Psychiatric Support Dog may be carried in the cabin on Airlink Domestic flights only provided the following conditions are met:

 - The dog is properly harnessed or secured